 - Will not be permitted to participate in not-for-credit extra-curricular events such as music opportunities or organized campus sports unless given written permission by the academic dean.

 Note: All probationary actions will be filed in the student's permanent record.
-And each level of probation will be communicated to the student in writing and their parent(s) by telephone.
+And each level of probation will be communicated to the student in writing.